D3vil-Design/K1-Hardware-Mods/K1 D3vil Burner Toolhead Cover/README.md

 D3vil Design is proud to release the D3vil Burner toolhead cover for the Creality K1 for **free**.
 Packed with features, the team has worked meticulously to make sure that the cover is ready for release and as easy as a drop-in as possible with the limited space in the stock Creality K1 toolhead setup.

-If you would like to support the team to fund future projects, you can visit us at our [Patreon](https://www.patreon.com/D3vilDesign).
-We will begin posting behind the scenes projects, beta access to projects in flight, and more exclusively for our [Patreon](https://www.patreon.com/D3vilDesign) supporters.
-If you're interested in more K1 work (and some "top secret" work outside of the K1 😉), please consider [supporting the team](https://www.patreon.com/D3vilDesign).
-All funds go directly to the development and support of the D3vil Design team!

 ## Features

 - Drop in replacement for the Creality K1 - no permenant modifications!